prospar/false-sharing-scripts-micro24/micro24-artifact-README.md

 > The total runtime for single iteration of all listed applications for MESI baseline protocol will take around **9 days**<br>
 > The runtime for *FSDetect* protocol is similar to MESI Baseline protocol<br>
-> The runtime for *FSLite* protocol will be lesser compared to MESI Baseline and depend on the amount of false sharing, e.g., PARSEC applications will have similar runtime to MESI baseline due to no and negligible amount of false sharing.
+> The runtime for *FSLite* protocol will be lesser compared to MESI Baseline and depend on the amount of false sharing, e.g., PARSEC applications will have similar runtime to MESI baseline due to no and negligible amount of false sharing. <br>

 ### Important Figure

- > The figure 2, 14, and 15 are the primary result of our paper.<br>
+ > The *figure 2, 14, and 15* are the primary result of our paper.<br>
  > The artifact also includes script for figure 13, 17 and various optimization exploration discussed in the evaluation section(**VIII-B**) of the paper.
+ > The figures used in the paper are provided in the **`/home/prospar/false-sharing-micro24-scripts/src/reference_plots`** folder
+ > The directory **`/home/prospar/false-sharing-micro24-scripts`** will contain all the generated plots

 ### Reproducing Figure 2 (motivation)

 - `bash introduction-result.sh <number_of_iteration>`
 - The script will take around **9 days** to complete for a  single iteration
-- The file `figure2-runtime.pdf` should be generated in the `graph_plotting_script` folder.
+- The file `figure2-runtime.pdf` should be generated in the **`/home/prospar/false-sharing-micro24-scripts`** folder.

 TODO: SB: Give exact names wherever possible, e.g., `figure1.sh`.
 Same for the output PDF files.